 - Try to establish a relaxing bedtime routine.
 Having a warm bath can be soothing.
 And doing some relaxing breathing exercises in the evening to help prepare you for sleep.

 - Go to bed and wake up at the same time each day as this can help your body get into a routine for sleep.

 - If stress and anxiety are keeping you awake, cognitive behavioural therapy (CBT) may help.

-If you’re really struggling, I recommend you talk to your GP.
 Getting enough sleep is important for both your physical and mental health.
+If you’re struggling with symptoms of menopause, talk to your GP.